TheRealAnonymous008/quartz/content/personal/ideas/Unfiled Thoughts and Trivia.md

 * [A Youtuber's Decent into Madness](https://www.youtube.com/watch?v=2V0_yLGRIQ0) - the effects of Total Insomnia on the body and mind.

 * [The Dragon Paradox](https://www.youtube.com/watch?v=UopANFTGexA) - If Dragon's aren't real, then why do many cultures from around the world allude to dragons.

+* [S Risks -- Fate's Worse than extinction](https://www.youtube.com/watch?v=fqnJcZiDMDo) - S risks pertain to events that have astronomically high scope and high severity.
+They typically share common elements
+	* (1) they involve many more beings than currently exist;
+	* (2) are brought about by significant technological advancements;
+	* (3) involve suffering due to a part of a larger process; and
+	* (4) are preventable with foresight